DAI Solutions of Sarasota County

 Dougherty first reached out to America’s Small Business Development Center Network 20 years ago in Alexandria, Virginia.
 It was there where she received general start-up help including budgeting, invoicing, and incorporating.

 Upon moving to Florida, Dougherty figured it would be a great idea to connect with the local ASBDC Network.
-She came to the Florida SBDC at the University of South Florida in November 2015 and started working with government contracting specialist and business consultant Karen Krymski.
+She came to the Florida SBDC at the University of South Florida in November 2015 and started working with Florida PTAC procurement specialist and business consultant Karen Krymski.

 Being in business for many years, Dougherty already knew how to start a new business but what she didn’t know was the brand new market, and that’s exactly why she turned to Krymski.